simjoly/dedup/README.md

 F#:F:,F:FFF,F,F,FFF,FF:F,:FFF:F:F:FFFFFFFFF:FFFFF:FFFF,FFF,FFF,,FFF:FFF:F:FFFFFF:FFFF,FF,F,FFFF:FFFFFF,:FFFFFFFF,FFFF:FFFFF:FFF:FF:F::FFFFF,F::FFFF,FFF
 ```

 The index is before the space in the sequence name (line begining with @).
 In this example, the index is GTGGGGGG.
-To analyze this, you can run the program like this:
+If the barcodes are presented this was in your reads 1 (forward reads), you can run the program like this:

 ```bash
 ./dedup --read1 R1.fastq.gz --read2 R2.fastq.gz --barcode-in-name